Non-Linearity-Free prediction of the growth-rate $f\sigma_8$ using Convolutional Neural Networks: Introduction

 \section{Introduction}

-Recent cosmological observations indicate that the Universe is experiencing a phase of accelerated expansion, which is typically attributed to a new form of matter, i.e., \textit{dark energy}, that is responsible for this phenomenon.
-Within the context of the Friedmann-Lema\^itre-Robertson-Walker (FLRW) cosmology, this new dark energy component is frequently attributed to the cosmological constant $\Lambda$, which is introduced regardless of the fine-tuning issues that this may cause \cite{padmanabhan2003cosmological, amendola2013internal}.
-Together with the assumption of a cold dark matter (CDM) component, these two ingredients make up the so-called $\Lambda$CDM model, which is currently the concordance cosmological model \cite{Planck:2018vyg}.
+Recent cosmological observations indicate that the Universe is experiencing accelerated expansion, typically attributed to a new form of matter, i.e., \textit{dark energy}, that is responsible for this phenomenon.
+Within the context of the Friedmann-Lema\^itre-Robertson-Walker (FLRW) cosmology, this new dark energy component is frequently attributed to the cosmological constant $\Lambda$, which is introduced regardless of the fine-tuning issues that this may cause~\cite{padmanabhan2003cosmological, amendola2013internal}.
+Together with the assumption of a cold dark matter (CDM) component, these two ingredients comprise the so-called $\Lambda$CDM model, which is currently the concordance cosmological model~\cite{Planck:2018vyg}.

-The large-scale structure (LSS) of the Universe encodes very important details that are crucial to test cosmological models, as it provides information about the late-time evolution of the Universe and the structure of the matter density field.
-Both are useful for constraining the current values of the fractional density parameters for CDM, baryonic matter, and dark energy: $\Omega_\mathrm{m,0}$, $\Omega_\mathrm{b,0}$ and $\Omega_\mathrm{\Lambda,0}$ respectively, and many other parameters like the clustering strength $\sigma_{8}$ \cite{DES:2021wwk,kacprzak2022deeplss}.
+The large-scale structure (LSS) of the Universe encodes very important details crucial to testing cosmological models, as it provides information about the late-time evolution of the Universe and the structure of the matter density field.
+Both are useful for constraining the current values of the fractional density parameters for CDM, baryonic matter, and dark energy: $\Omega_\mathrm{m,0}$, $\Omega_\mathrm{b,0}$ and $\Omega_\mathrm{\Lambda,0}$ respectively, and many other parameters like the clustering strength $\sigma_{8}$~\cite{DES:2021wwk,kacprzak2022deeplss}.
 They are also important probes to search for possible deviations from general relativity.